Skip to content

 • Class.cls deprecated.
 Modal moved from Stub.cls to App.cls along with Stub → App.
 Update.

-For related Python deployment and ML serving issues, see vLLM not working, AWS Lambda timeout, PyTorch not working, and Docker no space left on device.
+For related Python deployment and ML serving issues, see vLLM not working, AWS Lambda timeout, PyTorch not working, and Replicate not working.

 F